 G-20 leaders clash over values, face calls to protect growth

-OSAKA, Japan (AP) — World leaders attending a Group of 20 summit in Japan that began today are clashing over values that have served for decades as the foundation of their cooperation as they face calls to fend off threats to economic growth.
+World leaders attending a Group of 20 summit in Japan that began Friday are clashing over values that have served for decades as the foundation of their cooperation as they face calls to fend off threats to economic growth.

 “A free and open economy is the basis for peace and prosperity,” Japanese Prime Minister Shinzo Abe told his counterparts in opening the two-day G-20 meeting, which comes as leaders grapple with profound tensions over trade, globalization and the collapsing nuclear deal with Iran.